 The most common indoor mycotoxin-producing moulds include Alternaria, Aspergillus, Penicillium and Stachybotrys – often referred to as “toxic mould” or “black mould”.

-Although a scary thought, consider the fact that other mycotoxins have been used as ingredients in antibiotics, so it is imperative that you do not panic when you see mould, but instead, you ensure it is removed effectively and measures are taken to prevent its regrowth.
+Although a scary thought, consider the fact that other mycotoxins have been used as ingredients in antibiotics.
+So, it is imperative that you do not panic when you see mould.
+But instead, you ensure it is removed effectively and measures are taken to prevent its regrowth.

 IMPORTANT: If you, or anyone you know, is experiencing symptoms which you believe are the result of mould or mycotoxins, consult your GP for more information and advice.